Bang (The Good Wife): Cultural references

-Poole refers to Eli Gold as a "wartime consigliere", a reference to the Tom Hagen lawyer character in the 1972 Mafia film The Godfather, which is itself based on a Mario Puzo novel of the same name.
-In turn, Gold disparagingly refers to Poole as a "Shiksa Bambi", a reference to the title character of the 1942 Disney animated film Bambi, about a naive deer unaccustomed to the realities and horrors of the real world.
+Kya Poole refers to Eli Gold as a "wartime consigliere", a reference to the Tom Hagen lawyer character in the 1972 Mafia film The Godfather.
+In turn, Gold disparagingly refers to Poole as a "Shiksa Bambi", a reference to the title character of the 1942 Disney animated film Bambi, about a young deer unaccustomed to the realities and horrors of the real world.

 Kurt McVeigh's country mannerisms and dress prompt Diane to refer to him as the Marlboro Man, a cowboy-like figure used in tobacco advertisements for Marlboro cigarettes.
-Upon learning about his morals, Diane said he was like something out of a novel by Herman Melville, the 19th century novelist who wrote Moby-Dick and Billy Budd.
-She also jokingly asks whether Kurt is related to Timothy McVeigh, the man convicted of the 1995 Oklahoma City bombing, by saying: "Oh my goodness what an unfortunate name.
-Hopefully no relation."
+Upon learning about his morals, Diane said he was like something out of a novel by Herman Melville, the 19th century novelist who wrote Moby-Dick.
+She also jokingly asks whether Kurt is related to Timothy McVeigh, the man convicted of the 1995 Oklahoma City bombing.
 Diane, a liberal, is taken aback by the conservative Kurt's enthusiasm for Sarah Palin, the 2008 Republican vice presidential nominee.
 As a joke, Kurt sends her a copy of Palin's 2009 memoir, Going Rogue: An American Life.
 She in turn sends him the parody book Going Rouge: A Candid Look Inside the Mind of Political Conservative Sarah Palin, which is filled with empty pages.